SaalikLok/saaliklok-com/src/_posts/2022-03-27-intentions-for-this-blog.md

 ---
 layout: post
-title:  "Intentions for this blog"
+title:  Intentions for this blog
 date:   2022-03-27 08:33:58 -0500
 categories: musing
+description: Resetting intentions for writing on this new website.
 ---

 I’ve rewritten my website a few times in the past.
 I don’t think that’s because each iteration was drastically different.
 I think it’s because I’ve always struggled to capture the essence of myself in a set of screens.
 This latest iteration is no different.
 It’s closer to who I am now, and where I’m going, but it might keep evolving.